masterai-top/Bazi-Ziwei-Qimen-Dunjia-Divination-System-Source-Code/README.en.md

 ## FAQ

-### Is this a complete Bazi backend?

-No. The public repository mainly contains static pages, JavaScript logic, Java interfaces, and screenshots.
-It does not contain a complete deployable backend, database migrations, or automated tests.

-### Are complete Ziwei Doushu and Qimen Dunjia algorithms included?

-The repository covers them as product and integration directions.
-Review the actual files and reproducible behavior before relying on any claimed algorithm coverage.

 ### Can the project provide medical, legal, or financial advice?

-No. It is intended for cultural research and software development, not scientific diagnosis, deterministic prediction, or professional advice.
+It is intended for cultural research and software development, not scientific diagnosis, deterministic prediction, or professional advice.

 ## Contact